nhanh2301/bootigniter/README.md

 [![Build Status](https://travis-ci.org/feryardiant/bootigniter.svg?branch=master)](https://travis-ci.org/feryardiant/bootigniter)

-An [CodeIgniter](https://github.com/EllisLab/CodeIgniter)-based project boilerplate with some additional features that gives scalable development framework for all, Developers & Designers.
-It is a Lightweight Open codes package for you to build your own Custom Codeigniter-based application, instead of customize & removing unnecessary features.
+A [CodeIgniter](https://github.com/EllisLab/CodeIgniter)-based project boilerplate with some additional features that gives scalable development framework for all Developers & Designers.
+It is a Lightweight Open Source package for you to build your own Custom Codeigniter-based application, instead of customize & remove unnecessary features.

 ## Disclaimer